Welcome

 - Provide essential information about Evidence-Based Medicine/Practice (EBM/EBP).

-- Guide clinicians, practitioners, and students to relevant EBM/EBP resources through the Calder Library.
+- Direct clinicians, practitioners, and students to relevant EBM/EBP resources available through the Calder Library.

-You may navigate this guide by using the links in the Table of Contents at the left or by using the Tabs at the top of each page.
+You may navigate this guide by using the Tabs at the top of each page.

 Subject Guide Editor